Montana House votes to formally punish transgender lawmaker, Rep. Zooey Zephyr

 HELENA, Mont. – Republicans, who dominate the Montana House of Representatives, have voted Wednesday to formally punish Democratic Rep. Zooey Zephyr.

-Zephyr, who is transgender, has been blocked from speaking since last week when she told supporters of a bill to ban gender-affirming care that when they bowed their heads in prayer, she hoped they would see "blood on [their] hands."
-She says was alluding to studies that show that transgender health care can reduce suicidality in youth.
+Zephyr, who is transgender, has been blocked from speaking since last week.
+That's when she told supporters of a bill to ban gender-affirming care that when they bowed their heads in prayer, she hoped they would see "blood on [their] hands."
+She says she was alluding to studies that show that transgender health care can reduce suicidality in youth.

 The formal punishment decided Wednesday bans Zephyr from attending or speaking during floor sessions.
 She will only be allowed to vote remotely in the remaining days of the legislative session.
 It's a lesser punishment than expulsion, which was also on the table, according to House leadership.